 Introducing the Henry & Andrea Bomberger Adopted & Loved Fund

-Last year on the anniversary of the fateful Roe v.
+In 2021, on the anniversary of the fateful Roe v.
 Wade decision, my Dad — a man who deeply loved his family, church, friends, employees and complete strangers — passed away.
-Henry Bomberger was the most pro-life man I’ve ever known…the most incredible man of God I’ve ever known.
+Henry Bomberger was the most pro-life man I’ve ever known.
+He was the most incredible man of God I’ve ever known.
 He was 76 years old.
 Here’s how he was described in his official obituary by our family:

 Henry Hess Bomberger, Jr. passed away peacefully on Friday, January 22, 2021 surrounded by his wife, children and grandchildren.
 For twelve years, Henry battled Parkinson’s but faced it with strength and dignity.
 Heaven gained a beautiful soul who loved Jesus and people (especially his family) with his whole heart.
 Henry Bomberger was a man who embodied what it means to be a man of God.
 He was a devoted husband and father who adopted and loved ten children in addition to three biological children.
 He was loved by everyone who knew him.
 He modeled, so beautifully, how a husband cherishes and cares for his wife.
 He was a champion to children wrongly labeled “unwanted.”
 He was a humble hero to those who were hurting.
 He was proof for those who wanted to know that God is real.